How to receive international payments as a freelancer in India (2026 guide)

 PayPal is the default.
 When a new client says, "I'll PayPal you," it's hard to argue — and for one-off payments under $500, the convenience might outweigh the cost.

 But the numbers don't lie.
-PayPal's total cost for Indian freelancers typically lands between 7–8% when you combine the 4.40% receiving fee with the 3–4% currency conversion markup.
-On a $2,000 project, that's roughly ₹13,000 in fees.
+PayPal's total cost for Indian freelancers often lands in the high single digits once you combine the receiving fee and currency conversion markup.
+On a $2,000 project, the total cost can still be substantial, but the exact amount will vary by corridor, fee tier, and the conversion rate used at the time.

 For freelancers earning over $1,000 per month internationally, it's worth having a conversation with your clients about alternative payment methods.
 Most clients don't care how they pay you — they care that it's easy.
 Sharing local bank details (via a multi-currency account) is just as easy as sharing an email address.